Ballot Access News

-Ballot Access News is a United States-based website and monthly online and print newsletter edited and published by Richard Winger of San Francisco, California.
-Winger is an expert on ballot access law in the United States.
+Ballot Access News is a United States–based website and monthly online and print newsletter edited and published by Bill Redpath and Richard Winger.

 History

-Published since 1985, the newsletter advocates "fair and equitable ballot access laws."
+Richard Winger, an expert on ballot access law in the United States, started the newsletter to advocate "fair and equitable ballot access laws" in 1985.

+On June 1, 2023, Richard Winger announced that Bill Redpath, former chair of the Libertarian National Committee, would replace him as editor of the newsletter.
+However, Winger continues to write as an editor.

+Content

 Ballot Access News reports on state and federal court decisions, compares American ballot access laws to those of other democratic nations, covers developments on electoral systems such as instant-runoff voting, and documents the number of votes independent and minor party candidates receive.
 The newsletter also records the activities of the Coalition for Free and Open Elections, an interest group of minor party members and others working together on ballot access law reform issues.

+Notable citations

+Reporting by Ballot Access News has been cited by ABC News, Politico, Reuters, and the Washington Post.